Honors Programs

 Mathematics Requirements

-• MATH-UA 123 Calculus III (MATH-UA 129 Honors Calculus III is recommended, but not required) OR MATH-UA 133 Math for Economics III
+• MATH-UA 123 Calculus III (or MATH-UA 129 Honors Calculus III) or MATH-UA 133 Math for Economics III

 • MATH-UA 328 Honors Analysis I